-In physics, power is a very important concept for the students.
+In physics, power is a very important concept for students.

 Power is the result of the voltage and current.
-This concept is equally important in all branches of engineering, starting from mechanical to electrical to electronics engineering branches.
+This concept is equally important in all engineering branches, from mechanical to electrical to electronics engineering branches.

 Active vs Reactive Power

-The difference between the active and reactive power is that in the case of active power, the power is used in the circuit and reactive power the power is imaginary and is thought to be used in the circuit for subsidiary purposes.
+The difference between active and reactive power is that in the case of active power, the power is used in the circuit, and in reactive power, the power is imaginary and is thought to be used in the circuit for subsidiary purposes.
 The active power is unidirectional, and on the other hand, the reactive power is bidirectional.

 The active power is the power that is used in the circuit.
 The active power exists in both AC and DC circuits.
 This power exists when the current is in phase with the voltage.